 A car chase began, and both Lyman police and Spartanburg County deputies joined in, Wright said.
 The suspect continued to shoot during the chase, which spanned down 290 toward Reidville Road.

-Eventually, the suspect blew out two tires and then made a U-turn toward deputies as he continued to fire.
+Eventually, Mosley blew out two tires and then made a U-turn toward deputies as he continued to fire.
 That's when Wright said a deputy rammed the suspect's vehicle head-on to stop him near Commerce Street.

 “He went head on into that car knowing there was gunfire coming from it.
 He did it to keep other officers from getting hit, and I’m really proud of him," Wright said.